 The Math & Science Lab supports all students in developing a broad range of math skills and understanding concepts in the life, chemical, and physical sciences.

 For incoming students who have diagnostic test results available or for whom we request such testing, our Learning Resources Coordinator will create a Student Action Plan that provides recommendations for the student’s classroom teachers.
 Recommendations may include allowing additional time on tests, offering a distraction-free environment, or encouraging a student to use audio books.
 Unlike some programs that track students to courses with lower expectations or that separate students from their higher performing classmates, the SAS Academic Support Program is considered a supplement to, not a replacement for, normal classroom instructions and interactions.
 Working with the Learning Resources Coordinator is a dynamic process, and students will come in and out of the program as needed.

 SAS believes in the value of afterschool activities, exercise, and recreation and will work with students to find a time and place for academic support that does not preclude engaging in the non-classroom enrichment activities available on our campus.

-The Learning Resources Center began a Peer Tutoring Program in 2014-15.
-Students will apply to be tutors and will receive training and ongoing support from the Learning Resources Coordinator.
-Peer tutors are Upper School students who have completed the course they wish to tutor with a final grade of 85 or higher and good overall academic standing.
-They will earn on-campus service hours for their time.
+The Peer Tutoring Program selects and trains Upper School students who have completed the course they wish to tutor with a final grade of 85 or higher and good overall academic standing.
+Peer tutors earn on-campus service hours for their time.
 Both the tutors and those they tutor strengthen their academic skills through this individualized support.
 Peer tutoring provides additional challenge to students who have excelled in a field of study by providing them the opportunity to teach and share their knowledge with peers.
-For more information about the Peer Tutoring program, contact Malia Carlos.
+For more information about the Peer Tutoring program, contact Learning Resources Coordinator Kim Perkins.